SOLV-Code/Open-Source-Env-Cov-PacSalmon/NOTES/PDO_Comparison/README.md

 * Visually, the sum variable seems to have more contrast across years (*but still pondering how to quantify, b/c CV doesn't apply to interval scale variables*)

+* The winter PDO covariate is more sensitive to nuances of definition (mean vs. sum, whether Oct or Nov are included) for years with larger differences between the monthly values.
+For example:
+   * monthly PDO index values were quite stable in the winters of 2003/2004 and 2010/2011, so the alternative definitions don't affect the signal.
+   * monthly PDO index values shifted quite a bit in the winters of 1994/1995 and 2021/2022, so alternative definitions might change how you interpret that year (e.g. when providing qualitative context for a run size forecast).

+* Many environmental indicators have become more variable in recent years.
+However, the Oct-Mar range in monthly PDO index  has been smaller since the 1970s than it was from the 1900s to the 1960s. *Is there some quirk in the raw data or index calculation methods to explain that?*